 Best time to go to Rovinj

 The best time to visit Rovinj is the shoulder season of Mid to late September.
-Recovering from peak season in Rovinj (July and August) the crowds will have substantially decreased, prices will be lower, and the weather is still warm enough to where you can swim in the water.
+Recovering from peak season in Rovinj (July and August), the crowds will have substantially decreased, prices will be lower, and the weather is still warm enough to where you can swim in the water.
 There’s also the added bonus of being in Rovinj when white truffles will be fresh and in season.
-Late spring is also a beautiful time to visit.
+Late spring is also a wonderful time to visit.

 Parking in Rovinj